 Traveling outside the United States for the first time after graduating high school, Maggie Doyne wandered into Nepal and faced horrors she never imagined: children orphaned by Nepal’s civil war left to fend for themselves.

-Only 19 years old, Maggie felt compelled to act.
-She used babysitting money and funds raised in her community to begin a home for orphaned children in war-ravaged Nepal.
-Today, Maggie (now 28) is mom to over 50 children.
-In 2010, she opened a school for Nepal’s most impoverished children.
-The school now serves 350 students and is rated top in the region.
-She was honored as a Forbes ”Top 30 under 30” Social Entrepreneur and by the Dalai Lama as an Unsung Hero of Compassion.
+At age 19, Maggie used her life savings to build a home for orphaned children in war-ravaged Nepal.
+Today, she is mom to over 50 children.
+In 2010, she opened a school for the region’s most impoverished children.
+The school now serves 400 students and is rated top in the region.
+Maggie was named 2015 CNN Hero of the Year.
+She was honored by the Dalai Lama as an Unsung Hero of Compassion.

 Her work was championed by Pulitzer Prize-winning columnist Nicholas Kristof in a cover story for The New York Times Magazine.
 In 2012, Maggie shared her story at the Forbes 400 Summit on Philanthropy, and in 2013 she received the Forbes Award for Excellence in Education.